 - Help your child look up the population and land area of the state and city in which you live and compare these facts with those of other states and cities

-- Visit the web site for the U.S. Bureau of the Census at cgov and have your child write three interesting pieces of information that he or she learned from the web site
+- Visit the website for the U.S. Census Bureau and have your child write down three interesting pieces of information that they learned

-- Encourage your child to count and recognize pattern and color in the environment by discussing what they see:
+- Encourage your child to count and recognize patterns and color in the environment by discussing what they see: